 Loss prevention has traditionally focused on shortage reduction through an emphasis on internal theft, external shoplifting, and operational controls.
 Resources to prevent these losses have been spent on developing programs and controls to stop loss from within the company.

-Within the past decade, retailers have identified the growing threat of organized retail crime (ORC) theft.
+Within the past couple of decades, however, retailers have identified the growing threat of organized retail crime (ORC) theft.
 Loss prevention departments are beginning to shift resources in order to investigate and resolve these more complex cases that are causing a large percentage of their overall external theft shortage.
 Loss prevention professionals currently responsible for handling cases of organized retail crime have realized the difficulty in investigating groups of criminals who operate by boosting merchandise from multiple retailers.

 Get the facts about shoplifting in our FREE Special Report,Tips on How to Stop Shoplifting: What You Can Learn from Shoplifting Statistics, Organized Retail Crime Facts & Shoplifting Stories right now!

 Today’s reality is that these organized criminals boost merchandise from any retailer who sells product that can be easily resold to a fencing operation.
-While flea markets, pawn shops, and makeshift stores have provided common places for the traditional booster of the past, online sales, or e-fencing, now allows an anonymous worldwide sales outlet.
+While flea markets, pawn shops, and makeshift stores have provided common places for the traditional booster of the past, online sales now allow an anonymous worldwide sales outlet.

 Shortage Impact of ORC Theft